probmods/probmods2/chapters/hierarchical-models.md

 Inference suggests that the first two bags are predominantly blue, and the third is probably blue and organge.
 In all cases there is a fair amount of residual uncertainty about what other colors might be seen.
 Nothing significant is learned about `bagN` as it has no observations.
 This generative model describes the prototypical mixture in each bag, but it does not attempt learn a common higher-order prototype.
 It is like learning separate prototypes for subordinate classes *poodle*, *Dalmatian*, and *Labrador*, without learning a prototype for the higher-level kind *dog*.
 Yet your intuition may suggest that all the bags are predominantly blue, allowing you to make stronger inferences, especially about `bag3` and `bagN`.

-Let us introduce another level of abstraction: a global prototype that provides a prior on the specific prototype mixtures of each bag.
+Let us introduce another level of abstraction: a global prototype that provides a prior on the specific mixtures of each bag.

 ~~~~
 ///fold: